BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 ## Do you want to help contribute to this project?

-Contact me in the same places as listed below.
+Contact me in the same places as listed above.
 I am more likely to respond quickly via Twitter.
 Help from others would be greatly appreciated.

 ## Don't like this project?